In the Shadow of the Future: Interview with Hương Ngô

 In the center of the room at 4th Ward Project Space, is a bright architectural installation made of collided triangular forms.
 Some have windows, and others are closed off in their own corners and have gardens of greenery.
 Two video screens protrude from the top of the piece, tilted up to the sky, and another is ingrained into the building itself, posited inches from the ground.
 On the wall of the gallery is a newspaper article cast in concrete from the New York Times regarding Phạm’s mission with the text slightly deteriorated.

-The environment construed by Hương felt really social, vivacious.
+The environment constructed by Hương felt really social, vivacious.
 I felt like I was looking at a diorama of a bright, clean triangular home with nice landscaping and room for community mingling.
 The sterile aesthetic furthered the idea in my head that this was a biology lab where we are invited to look under a microscope to view a complex organism; the ways in which it grows and how its pieces function within it.
 On the way out of the exhibition, I ascended up a couple of stairs to the shared garden space complete with a picnic bench, and eventually out to the sidewalk, leaving the installation below the rafters.
 For my first visit to 4th Ward Project Space, I left feeling like the installation, inspired by social housing, mimicked the art space itself.

 Hương Ngô: My installation was based on the star-shaped architecture of Renée Gailhoustet and Jean Renaudie in Ivry-sur-Seine.
 Renaudie, especially, was inspired by natural patterns of growth and thought of the city as a living organism.
 He was adamant about each apartment in the housing project having a garden, which would be the point of exchange between/amongst neighbors.
 You might even say that they were opportunities for encounter or even invasion.